0

 Hiveblood - The Fuel

 Hiveblood is the non-tradeable resource that powers every craft.
 You earn it by actively running Breach encounters in maps.
-A typical mid-tier womb gift can require around 1,700 – 1,800 Hiveblood per use, and higher-level womb gifts demand even more.
+A typical mid-tier Womb Gift requires around 1,700–1,800 Hiveblood per use, and higher-level gifts demand more.
+A Tier 14–15 map will typically grant 700–800 Hiveblood per Breach encounter, with some Breaches even giving 1,000 to 1,400.

-Womb Gifts are the tradeable items placed into one of the five slots on the Tree.
-Each Womb Gift type is slot-specific:
+Wombgifts are tradeable items placed into one of the five slots on the Tree.
+Each gift is slot-specific:

 Earning Genesis Tree Points

 You don't start with all your points.
 Points come from feeding Hiveblood into the Tree through a quest-like progression.
-Early on you'll have two points, and as you pump more Hiveblood in, additional points unlock.
-You will never get the entire tree — you'll eventually hit the cap for how many points you're allowed to allocate.
+Early on you'll have two points, and as more Hiveblood is pumped in, additional points open up.
+You will never get the entire tree, eventually you'll hit the cap on how many points you can allocate.

 Crafting Rings & Gear